hack-r/csv_to_dynamodb/README.md

 # csv-to-dynamodb

 A Python library to create a DynamoDB table from a CSV file.
+Optionally, these tables can be populated with populate_table, which also supports directories and lists of CSVs as inputs.

 ## Installation